How Does Hypnotherapy Work?

 What Does Hypnotism Feel Like?

 During a guided hypnosis session, the certified hypnotist or hypnotherapist guides you into a deep state of relaxation.
-Most commonly regarded as a trance-like state, our clients often describe this experience as if they are in a daze, or being gently soothed into a calming daydream, unburdened and light.
+Most commonly regarded as a trance-like state, our patients often describe this experience as if they are in a daze, or being gently soothed into a calming daydream, unburdened and light.

 While in this state of calm, you may feel as though you drifting off to sleep, yet you remain fully aware of your surroundings.